-The evaluation of library resources should be seen as an opportunity to enhance the research of students and faculty, and to add to the quality of the library’s collection and its support for college courses and programs.
+The evaluation of library resources should be seen as an opportunity to enhance the research of students and faculty, and to add to the quality of the library’s collection and its support for university courses and programs.

 (1) The new course/program proposal was passed at the November 2, 1998 Faculty Senate meeting.
 It states "[t]hat all proposals for new courses and/or programs include an evaluation of library resource implications based on an assessment of book collections, databases, and journals conducted in consultation with the library staff."